Manchester Blackley (UK Parliament constituency)

-Manchester, Blackley /'bleɪkli/ was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom.
+Manchester, Blackley /'bleɪkli/ was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom located in Northern Greater Manchester which existed from 1918 to 2010.
 It elected one Member of Parliament (MP) by the first past the post system of election.
 In boundary changes for the 2010 general election it was replaced by Blackley and Broughton.
+Today the area is part of Blackley and Middleton South.

 Boundaries

 1918–1974: The County Borough of Manchester wards of Blackley, Crumpsall, and Moston.

 1974–1983: The County Borough of Manchester wards of Blackley, Charlestown, Crumpsall, Lightbowne, and Moston.

 1983–2010: The City of Manchester wards of Blackley, Charlestown, Crumpsall, Harpurhey, Lightbowne, and Moston.

 This constituency was one of Labour's safest seats, though prior to 1964 it was regarded as a reasonably safe Conservative seat, with the party only gaining the seat once, in their 1945 landslide victory.
 Located in the North of the city, it included the overspill area of Blackley, the deprived inner-city area of Harpurhey, and the districts of Moston, Crumpsall and Charlestown.